BCI: Endorsing a claim for Better Cotton

 Textile supply chains face many challenges.
 The responsibility to solve these challenges continuously moves towards the end of the chain, thereby

 mostly affecting brand owners and retailers.
 For them, the question is how to identify and resolve the hotspots in their supply chain and how to monitor and improve the effectiveness of all supply chain actors.
-As a reference, we have created a solution paper highlighting key challenges and possible solutions.
-Please download the report using the button below.
+In this solution paper we highlight key challenges and possible solutions.